Employed Social Work

 4. The student submits a copy of the employment position description at the same time that they submit their completed ESW application.

-5. Each member of the ESW team - Student, Field Instructor, Site Supervisor, and Employment Supervisor - required to attend a one-hour Zoom information session about the ESW program.
-There will be at least two sessions offered per month and you do not all need to attend on the same day.
+5. Each member of the ESW team - Student, Practicum Instructor, Site Supervisor, and Employment Supervisor - required to review informational materials about the ESW program.

-6. After each of you has participated in an information session, it will be your responsibility to contact your Field Coordinator to provide three days/times that work for you, your employment supervisor, your field instructor, your site supervisor (where applicable), as well as an agency fiscal or HR administrator (if required), to attend a 15-minute Zoom eligibility meeting to go over the specifics of your proposed ESW and confirm your placement.
+6. After the ESW Application is complete, it is the student's responsibility to contact their Practicum Coordinator to schedule a brief Zoom eligibility meeting to go over the specifics of the proposed ESW and confirm your practicum.
 This meeting must occur by September 1st.
-The ESW planning meeting and completion of any items assigned during that meeting must occur before the internship can begin.
+The ESW planning meeting and completion of any items assigned during that meeting must occur before the practicum can begin.

 Complete the ESW Interest Form via the Student Web Center »